 A MBE/WBE may enter into subcontracts.
-Work that a MBE subcontracts to another MBE firm may be counted toward the MBE contract goal requirement.
+Work that a MBE subcontracts to another MBE firm may be counted toward the anticipated MBE participation.
 The same holds for work that a WBE subcontracts to another WBE firm.
-Work that a MBE subcontracts to a non-MBE firm does not count toward the MBE contract goal requirement.
-Again, the same holds true for the work that a WBE subcontracts to a non-WBE firm.
-If a MBE or WBE contractor or subcontractor subcontracts a significantly greater portion of the work of the contract than would be expected on the basis of standard industry practices, it shall be presumed that the MBE or WBE is not performing a commercially useful function.
-The MBE/WBE may present evidence to rebut this presumption to the Department.
-The Department's decision on the rebuttal of this presumption may be subject to review by the Office of Inspector General, NCDOT.
+Work that a MBE/WBE subcontracts to a non-MBE/WBE firm does not count toward the contract goal requirement.
+It should be noted that every effort shall be made by MBE and WBE contractors to subcontract to the same certification (i.e., MBEs to MBEs and WBEs to WBEs), in order to fulfill the MBE or WBE participation breakdown.
+This, however, may not always be possible due to the limitation of firms in the area.
+If the MBE or WBE firm shows a good faith effort has been made to reach out to similarly certified firms, the Engineer will not hold the prime responsible for meeting the individual MBE or WBE breakdown.
+If a MBE or WBE contractor or subcontracts a significantly greater portion of the work of the contract than would be expected on the basis of standard industry practices, it shall be presumed that the MBE or WBE is not performing a commercially useful function.